Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 Using keywords in content frequently can boost up SEO rankings.
 However, it is advisable not to go overboard, as it may adversely affect the write-up and the ranking may suffer.

 Longer content is more preferred than the shorter ones.
 SERPIQ found that the content length correlates with the SERP position.

 17. Keyword Density Factor

-Keyword density is a factor which Google uses to determine the topic of a web page.
+Keyword density is a factor that Google uses to determine the topic of a web page.
 Excessive use of keywords can have negative effects on SEO ranking.